Chippewa Cree: Language

 The principal language of the tribe is Cree, written in Eastern Cree syllabics.
 There are programs and courses dedicated to the preservation and teaching of the Cree language to the younger generation.
 There are also efforts to use revenue from sale of Official Tribal vehicle license plate would be used for installation of Cree signage in the community as well as investment in other language revitalization programs.

-The status of the Chippewa (Ojibwe) language in the tribe is dire, as there is only one known living speaker of the language after the death of Mr. Duncan Standing Rock Sr. in February 2021.
+The status of the Chippewa (Ojibwe) language in the tribe is dire, as there is only one known living speaker of the language after the death of Duncan Standing Rock Sr. in February 2021.
 Standing Rock was an integral part of efforts to record and document the language.

 Economy

 As part of its economic development, the tribe started a business "Plain Green Loans," for online lending to Native Americans who are underserved by the lack of banks on many reservations.
-Critics such as Delvin Cree (Turtle Mountain Chippewa), a reporter with The Tribal Independent, wrote in an opinion piece on Indianz.com that the tribe's practices of high-interest, short-term lending are generally classified as predatory lending.
-Such loans can result in annualized interest rates as high as 360 percent.
-Because the Chippewa Cree Tribe is a sovereign nation which enjoys tribal immunity, it is not subject to state laws which seek to prevent usury by regulating high-interest lending.
+The Tribal Independent reporter Delvin Cree (Turtle Mountain Chippewa), wrote in an opinion piece in 2012 that the tribe's practices of high-interest, short-term lending are generally classified as predatory lending.
+These loans can result in annualized interest rates as high as 360 to 400 percent.
+In 2022, the company that had paid the tribe to use its tribal sovereignty to claim exemption from state laws paid $44 million to settle a lawsuit for illegal lending practices.
+Supporters of tribally owned lending enterprises argue that such ventures exemplify self-determined development.
+Both the Harvard Project on American Indian Economic Development and the National Congress of American Indians (NCAI) have cited tribally run businesses as crucial tools for generating revenue, building governance capacity, and funding essential services.